analyzethis1/ML-Project-1/LightGBM/readme.md

 ## Model Architecture

-The LightGBM model is specifically engineered for HVAC energy consumption analysis with the following characteristics:
+The Light GBM model is specifically engineered for HVAC energy consumption analysis with the following characteristics:

 - **Time-Series Focus**: Uses time-based features and lag variables to capture temporal patterns in energy usage
 - **Weather Integration**: Incorporates weather data to account for external environmental factors